nvpro-samples/vk_lod_clusters/docs/blas_caching.md

 ![image presenting the list of device operations](blas_caching_device.png)

-On the device we do some BLAS build prepartion, gatherhing the CLAS addresses used for the cached BLAS.
+On the device we do some BLAS build prepartion, gatherhing the CLAS (Cluster Level Acceleration Structure) addresses used for the cached BLAS.
 Furthermore we determine if an instance's minimum LoD level is equal or greater than the cached level and can therefore use the cached BLAS instead of the per-frame BLAS.

 Since BLAS caching skips instance traversal, which resets the age of groups for streaming, we need to manage the age reset elsewhere.
 During age filtering, all streaming groups are iterated through.
 We check if they are part of a cached BLAS and ensure their LoD (Level of Detail) level remains active by resetting their age.
 The LoD level is determined by the minimum LoD level of any instance using the cached BLAS, not the cached level itself.
 Otherwise, unloading would never be triggered.